 Old Abe State Trail: County Highway O to Eau Claire

 The trailhead at County Highway O is a popular place to begin or end bike rides on the Old Abe State Trail.
+It is well-equipped.
 A parking area along with a self-registration station, covered picnic shelter, restrooms, bike rack, and information kiosk are located there.
 By car, the trailhead is reached by taking Wisconsin State Highway 178 north into Chippewa Falls, and then turning east on County Highway S. Travel 2.2 miles to the intersection with County Highway O. The trailhead is on the northeast corner of that intersection.

 Anson Station on County Road O is a popular starting or ending place for bicyclists.

-After the trail crosses Wissota Green Boulevard, bicyclists may take a separate paved path east to Riverview Preserve.
+After the trail crosses Wissota Green Boulevard, bicyclists may take a separate paved path left (east) to Riverview Preserve.
 A small parking lot and information kiosk is located there 350 yards east of the Old Abe State Trail.
 This is another possible trailhead.
 By car, the parking lot is accessed by taking Wissota Green Boulevard to Beach Drive.

 A possible trailhead is at Riverview Preserve in Chippewa Falls.